JMitchell159/InvTrackBot/README.md

-# InvTrackBot
+# TTRPG Inventory Tracker Discord Bot
-Guts of the Inventory Tracker Discord Bot
+A Discord Bot that helps organize your character's and/or party's inventory in a TTRPG.